 Whatcom County has 16 major freshwater lakes, 3,012 miles of rivers and streams, over 37,000 acres of wetlands, 134 miles of marine shoreline, and aquifers containing an undetermined amount of groundwater.
 These water resources serve multiple uses, including providing a source of drinking water for the people of Whatcom County.
 Surface water sources such as Lake Whatcom, the Nooksack River, and Lake Samish provide water to more than half the county residents, with the remainder relying on groundwater, either from individual wells or from about 300 public water systems.
-Agriculture relies on both ground and surface water for a variety of uses, including irrigation,-and drinking water for livestock,-and facility wash-down.
-Businesses and industries may also require water, sometimes in substantial quantities, fromor non-potable as well as and potable supplies.
-Water is also essential to meet many of what are referred to as "in-stream" uses, such as for recreation, shellfish growing and harvesting, habitat for-fish and wildlife habitat, aesthetics, and other uses and benefits.
+Agriculture relies on both ground and surface water for a variety of uses, including irrigation and drinking water for livestock.
+Businesses and industries may also require water, sometimes in substantial quantities, from non-potable and potable supplies.
+Water is also essential to meet many of what are referred to as "instream" uses, such as recreation, shellfish growing and harvesting, fish and wildlife habitat, aesthetics, and other uses and benefits.

 Groundwater is contained in aquifers, which are subterranean layers of porous rock or soil.
-Most of the surficial aquifers in Whatcom County are replenished by rainwater, though some may contain water trapped during glacial periods.
-Aquifers are often integrally linked with surface water systems and are essential for meeting in-stream and out-of-stream water needs such as for drinking water, agriculture, other and industry, and other uses.
+Most of the surficial aquifers in Whatcom County are replenished by rainwater.
+Aquifers are often integrally linked with surface water systems and are essential for meeting instream and out-of-stream water needs such as for drinking water, agriculture, industry, and other uses.

-Rainfall that does not soak into the ground or evaporate is regarded as surface water and runs into drainage courses such as ditches, streams, wetlands, rivers, lakes, and the Strait of Georgia supports local surface and marine waters.
-Natural and manmade drainage systems have many important functions, including storing excess water flow, purifying surface water, recharging groundwater, conveying water, and supporting important biological activities.
+Rainfall that runs into drainage courses such as ditches, streams, wetlands, rivers, lakes, and the Strait of Georgia supports local surface and marine waters.
+Natural drainage systems have many important functions, including storing excess water flow, purifying surface water, recharging groundwater, conveying water, and supporting important biological activities.
 As more areas in Whatcom County are being urbanized, natural water resource systems are being replaced with built systems, leading to permanent changes in hydrology.

 Whatcom County government has a major role in helping to maintain these benefits through its many responsibilities and programs, particularly in the areas of health, safety, land use, and development.
 The intent of the following goals and policies is to provide guidance to Whatcom County government as it assists its citizens in effectively managing our water resources in a manner that ensures that the benefits of those resources are maintained far into the future.
 The water resource section focuses primarily on groundwater and surface water management.
-Surface management relates generally to watershed protection stormwater/drainage systems.
+Surface water management relates generally to watershed protection and stormwater/ drainage systems.
 However, some policy direction may indirectly be provided for areas such as wetlands, estuaries, streams, and marine waterbodies within the Water Resource section.
 Some of these areas are covered in more detail in other sections within the Environment Chapter.